-110. When the occluding surface is seen in a line with the long axis of the tooth (Fig. 83), the outline of the crown is nearly a parallelogram, with angles rounded and the lines slightly convex, the buccal most.
-The summits of the marginal ridges are close on the mesial, distal, and lingual margins, while the buccal is carried over toward the lingual by the inclination of the buccal surface.
+the long axis of the tooth (Fig. 83), the outline of the crown is nearly a parallelogram, with angles rounded and the lines slightly convex, the buccal most.
+The summits of the marginal ridges are close to the mesial, distal, and lingual margins, while the buccal is carried over toward the lingual by the inclination of the buccal surface.
 The central inclines of the marginal ridges form a deep central fossa, in the center of which there is usually a deep pit.

-111. There are four developmental grooves, all arising from the central pit.
-The mesial groove (l) runs to the mesial margin and crosses the mesial marginal ridge as a fine line, which is often obliterated by wear.
+III.
+There are four developmental grooves, all arising from the central pit.
+The mesial groove (1) runs to the mesial margin and crosses the mesial marginal ridge as a fine line, which is often obliterated by wear.
 The distal groove (o) runs in a similar way to the distal surface.
-These two grooves divide the occluding surface from mesial to distal. and centrally, between the summits of the buccal and lingual marginal ridges.
+These two grooves divide the occlusal surface from mesial to distal, and centrally, between the summits of the buccal and lingual marginal ridges.
 The buccal groove (m) runs from the central pit to the buccal margin, and over it to the buccal surface, dividing the buccal ridge into two buccal cusps, while the lingual groove (n) runs to and over the lingual marginal ridge, dividing it also into two lingual cusps.
 The two divide the tooth from buccal to lingual, into nearly equal parts.
 The mesial portion is usually slightly the larger.
-The four grooves form a cross through the occluding surface, dividing it into four lobes, or developmental parts, on each of which there is a cusp and a triangular ridge.
+The four grooves form a cross through the occlusal surface, dividing it into four lobes, or developmental parts, on each of which there is a cusp and a triangular ridge.
 In some examples the grooves do not exactly meet at the central pit.
 The lingual may rise to the mesial of the buccal, or vice versa; or, a similar variation may occur in the central ends of the mesial and distal, causing irregularity of the contour of the central fossa.
 Occasionally, the lobes are of unequal size, or the cusps are unequally developed, giving rise to imperfect forms (Fig. 84).

-112. On the average, the cusps of the lower second molar are higher and more pointed, and the triangular ridges are more prominent than in the first molar.
-The mesio-buccal and mesio-lingual cusps are generally a little larger than the disto-buccal and disto-lingual; also, the mesio-buccal and mesio-lingual triangular ridges (Fig. 83, g, i) are usu-The crests of these ridges do not run ally more prominent. directly toward the central pit, but the two mesial ones meet mesially of the central pit, while the two distal meet distally of it.
+molar are higher and more pointed, and the triangular ridges are more prominent than in the first molar.
+The mesio-buccal and mesio-lingual cusps are generally a little larger than the disto-buccal and disto-lingual; also, the mesio-buccal and mesio-lingual triangular ridges (Fig. 83, g, i) are usually more prominent.
+The crests of these ridges do not run directly toward the central pit, but the two mesial ones meet mesially of the central pit, while the two distal meet distally of it.
 When they are high, they form transverse ridges by their junction, which separate a mesial and a distal supplemental fossa from the central fossa.
-When this occurs, there are usually triangular supplemental grooves deflected from the mesial and distal grooves, to the mesial and distal of the triangular ridges, which run towards the angles of the tooth and separate the triangular from the marginal ridges, widening and deepening the supplemental fossæ.
+When this occurs, there are usually triangular supplemental grooves deflected from the mesial and distal grooves, to the mesial and distal of the triangular ridges, which run toward the angles of the tooth and separate the triangular from the marginal ridges, widening and deepening the supplemental fossæ.
 A deep pit is often found at the point where these triangular grooves arise from the principal grooves.
 Supplemental fossæ occur much more frequently, or are more pronounced, in the mesial than in the distal portion of the tooth, but in many examples the triangular ridges are so widely divided by sulcate, mesial and distal grooves that no supplemental fossæ are seen.